10 Mobile Commerce Trends That Will Dominate 2022

 At first, people used voice search for things like weather-related questions.
 Or maybe telling their smart speaker to play music.

-In 2021, voice search has penetrated the ecommerce market.
-Voice shopping is expected to reach $40 billion by 2022.
+Voice search has officially penetrated the ecommerce market.
+Voice shopping is expected to reach $40 billion in 2022.
 That’s up from a modest $2 billion in 2018, which is a 1,900% increase in just four years.